 ETF Regulations — Your Liability for Payments

 As part of the ETF regulations, you’ll be liable for payments even if there are difficulties in making your payment.
 If for any reason the financial institution that you identified with your return can’t process your tax payment, you’ll be mailed a notice that will instruct you to mail a check.
-This check must be mailed by April 15 in order to be considered timely payment for your taxes.
+This check must be mailed by the tax deadline in order to be considered timely payment for your taxes.